 So as an engineering leader, possibly the single most important job we have is to do everything in our power to facilitate effective communication.
 Which these days, includes being a Slack Jedi.
 But, we also need to get some actual tasks done, so we can’t let it take over the whole day (at least not every day), which means there’s a balance to be found.
 Below, is how I found that balance.

-- Turn off all notification types except for the badge icon.
-This is specific to the MacOS desktop app, but I have it set to never make a sound, to never pop anything up, to never bounce anything, to never do anything at all, for any reason, other than make the badge counter appear over the app icon.
+- Turn off all notification types from the OS, except for the badge icon.
+Not inside the app, but in the Notification settings of macOS/iOS/Windows/whatever, I have the Slack app set to not be allowed to make a sound, to never pop anything up, to never bounce anything — to never do anything at all, for any reason, other than (on Apple OSes) make the badge counter appear over the app icon.
 That way, I can get in the zone when I need to, and won’t get distracted by Slack, but can still glance at it, once in a while, at opportune moments to make sure it doesn’t have 57 urgent messages for me.

 - Low barrier to enter channels.
 I’ll enter most channels as I come across them, because in the bad case, I don’t read them and in the worst case, I leave.

-- Slackbot helpfully reminds you about channels you might wanna leave, also.
+- Slackbot helpfully and periodically reminds you about channels you might wanna leave, also.

 - Low barrier to create channels.
 Whenever a topic starts getting enough airtime, or when there’s any other reason for it to have a dedicated channel, I create that channel.
 The more the merrier.